dslab-epfl/s2e2-gui/README.md

 //   type: int
 //   description: "attribute description."

-The type of the attribute can only be one of the following types : int, bool, string, stringList or list.
+The type of the attribute can only be one of the following types : int, bool, string, stringList, intList or list.

 The list type has a different construct, instead of attribute_name, you must specify a prefix allong with the "content" tag.